 • Open a window: Again, this brings in the dry air from outside – ready to be warmed up and absorb moisture.
 You don’t need the window all the way down, just a crack will do.

 • Stand outside the car: Your breath is warm and wet – and doesn’t help the demisting process.
 Don’t just leave the car with the keys in to demist on its own, as it has been known for opportunist thieves to hop in and drive away a demisting car.

 Following these steps will get you on the road as quickly as possible on those chilly mornings.

 There are a few other tips you might want to try as well.
-Many companies sell anti-fog liquid that stops the windows misting up in the first place.
-A cheap alternative to this is to rub your windows with shaving foam - which seems to work just as well.
+Many companies sell anti-fog solutions that you apply to the inside of the windows to stop them misting up in the first place.
+A cheap alternative, and possibly an old wives' tale, is to rub your windows with shaving foam, as this is supposed to work just as well.

 Another trick is to stop the car getting humid in the first place.
-It's possible to buy dehumidifiers which absorb the moisture before it hits the windscreen.
-Or, if you're on a tight budget, try filling up an old sock with cat litter and tying off the end.
+It's possible to buy a small dehumidifier box which can absorb the moisture before it hits the windscreen.
+Or, if you're on a tight budget, try filling up an old sock with absorbent cat litter and tying off the end.